 All Indiana Academy residential students and their parents/legal guardians/host family are required to sign the Housing Agreement upon move-in each school year.
-Students must abide by the guidelines outlined in the residential Housing Agreement (link to Housing Agreement).
+Students must abide by the guidelines outlined in the residential Housing Agreement.
 Failure to comply with the Housing Agreement may result in loss of residential privileges.
+A guardian may be contacted by the school and required to immediately pick up their student at any time for reasons including but not limited to medical emergency, discipline, mental health concern, etc. The guardian may designate another individual to pick up the student if unable to retrieve the student immediately.